-How Does Product Liability Risk Affect Innovation?
-Evidence from Medical Implants
+When Does Product Liability Risk Chill Innovation?
+Evidence From Medical Implants

-Liability laws designed to compensate for harms caused by defective products may also affect innovation incentives.
-This paper examines this issue, exploiting a major quasi-exogenous increase in liability risk faced by US suppliers of polymers used to manufacture medical devices implanted in human bodies.
-Difference-in-differences analyses suggest that the surge in liability risk had a large and negative impact on downstream innovation in medical implants but no significant effect on upstream polymer patenting.
-These findings show how tort laws may affect the development of new technologies and how liability risk may percolate through an industry's vertical chain.
+Liability laws designed to compensate for harms caused by defective products may also affect innovation.
+We examine this issue by exploiting a major quasi-exogenous increase in liability risk faced by US suppliers of polymers used to manufacture medical implants.
+Difference-in-differences analyses show that this surge in suppliers' liability risk had a large and negative impact on downstream innovation in medical implants, but it had no significant effect on upstream polymer patenting.
+Our findings suggest that liability risk can percolate throughout a vertical chain and may have a significant chilling effect on downstream innovation.

 Keywords: product liability, innovation, tort, medical devices, vertical foreclosure